fscheck/FsCheck/FsCheck Release Notes.md

 * Add Gen.growingElements.
 * Add default generator and shrinker for IPAddress and MailAddress.
 * Gen.eval now uses the given size directly to generate an element of that size, instead of randomly choosing a size up to the given size.
 This means that on average test case sizes are bigger.
-* Gen.frequency now throws a clearer exeption if no element can be generated.
+* Gen.frequency now throws a clearer exception if no element can be generated.
 * Renamed Gen.suchThat and Gen.suchThatOption to Gen.where or Gen.filter and Gen.tryWhere or Gen.tryFilter.
 (The functions/methods with the old names are still there, they are just marked Obsolete and will be removed in a future version.)
 * Renamed DontSize to DoNotSize, DontShrink to DoNotShrink, DontSizeInt16 to DoNotSizeInt16 etc. (The types with the old names are still there, they are just marked Obsolete and will be removed in a future version.)
 * StateMachine: operation shrinker shrinks operations too, not just the list of operations.